Social media use by the Islamic State: Social media usage

 From 2013 to 2014, the organization primarily used mainstream platforms such as Twitter, Facebook, and YouTube.
-In 2014, these large social media platforms removed ISIS content.
-Since then, ISIS has chosen to utilize social media platforms that either protect their content or allow for content to quickly be reposted.
-These platforms of choice are Telegram, Justpaste.it, and Surespot.
+In 2014, these large social media platforms removed IS content.
+Since then, IS has chosen to utilize social media platforms that either protect their content or allow for content to quickly be reposted.
+These platforms of choice are Telegram, Justpaste.it, and Surespot, until the latter's shutdown in 2022.

-ISIS also implements marketing initiatives like “Jihadist Follow Friday,” which encourages users to follow new ISIS-related accounts each Friday.
+IS also implements marketing initiatives like “Jihadist Follow Friday,” which encourages users to follow new IS-related accounts each Friday.
 This specific hashtag mirrors commonly used hashtags such as #motivation monday or #throwbackthursday.
 To augment their online presence and popularity, the organization encourages their followers to use a plethora of Arabic hashtags, which translate to #theFridayofSupportingISIS, and #CalamityWillBefalltheUS.
 This allows them to gain followers each week while promoting their community and message on a weekly basis.

 Twitter

-During 2014, there were an estimated 46,000 to 90,000 Twitter accounts that advocated for ISIS or were run by supporters of the group.
-In 2015, Twitter reported that it banned 125,000 ISIS sympathetic accounts.
+During 2014, there were an estimated 46,000 to 90,000 Twitter accounts that advocated for IS or were run by supporters of the group.
+In 2015, Twitter reported that it banned 125,000 IS sympathetic accounts.
 In 2016, it published an update of 325,000 deleted accounts.

-Though many accounts have been suspended, ISIS supporters often create new accounts.
+Though many accounts have been suspended, IS supporters often create new accounts.
 Twitter defines those who recreate accounts as “resurgents” and explains that these are often difficult accounts to remove completely, since they tend to pop back up in alternate forms.
-It is estimated that approximately 20% of all ISIS affiliated Twitter accounts can be traced back to fake accounts created by the same user.
-Many of these accounts are traced back to the “Baqiya family,” which is an online network of thousands of ISIS followers.
-Many of these accounts are active during important ISIS military victories.
-During the ISIS march on Mosul, there were about 42,000 tweets on Twitter supporting the invasion.
+It is estimated that approximately 20% of all IS affiliated Twitter accounts can be traced back to fake accounts created by the same user.
+Many of these accounts are traced back to the “Baqiya family,” which is an online network of thousands of IS followers.
+Many of these accounts are active during important IS military victories.
+During the IS march on Mosul, there were about 42,000 tweets on Twitter supporting the invasion.